 Does He Get Along With Children?The King Charles Cavalier Spaniel is gentle and considered to be a good choice for families with children.
-However, because it is a delicate dog, it is not recommended for very young children who might accidentally hurt the dog.
+However, because it is a delicate breed, it is not recommended for very young children who might accidentally hurt the dog.

 As always, the caution remains that activities involving children of any age should always be monitored by an adult just to be on the safe side.

 Fun Stuff for Small dogs:

-› King Charles Cavalier Spaniel
+Home › Miniature Dog Breeds › King Charles Cavalier Spaniel